underground-software/ILKD_course_materials/assignments/new_syscall.md

         * Feel free to start with the libc test program

-        * Notice how the C library abtracts some of the details of the `reboot` system call for you and how you can use nice named constants instead of random numbers
+        * Notice how the C library abstracts some of the details of the `reboot` system call for you and how you can use nice named constants instead of random numbers

     * Create a makefile that compiles your program using the appropriate flags